-Facilities and Administration Rates (F&A) and Fringe Benefit Rates By Sponsor Type
+Facilities and Administrative Rates (F&A) and Fringe Benefit Rates By Sponsor Type

 All federally funded proposals should be submitted with the below rates.
 All rates are based on MTDC.
 Note that the first $25,000 of each subcontract, per project period, is included in the Facilities & Administration cost base.
 (Amounts over $25,000 of each subcontract are excluded from the base.)